Justsecret123/NBA-Players-Stats-analysis/README.md

 # NBA-Players-Stats
-A quick programm to visualize some NBA players stats (points, assists, steals, blocks...) totals, rankings and comparisons.
-Feel free to add any players in the data file (data.XML).
+A quick programm to visualize some NBA players stats (points, assists, steals, blocks...) and totals, rankings and comparisons.
+Feel free to add any players in the .csv data files.

 ## Features

 ### Heatmaps:
 ![Heatmap:](Features/Heatmap.PNG)

 ### Players comparison:
 ![Players_comparison:](Features/Players_comparison.PNG)
 > **Before comparing two players, make sure to run all the cells.**